 Quality Engineering Degree Program Overviews

 Learn about quality engineering.
-Get information on associate's, bachelor's and master's programs, the required coursework and career prospects to make an informed decision on your future.
+Get information on associate's, bachelor's and master's programs, the required coursework and career prospects in this field to make an informed decision about your future.

 Associate's Degree Programs in Quality Engineering

 An associate's degree can lead to an entry-level position in quality engineering, in areas like manufacturing.
 Several options exist for obtaining one, such as an Associate in Applied Science (A.A.S.) in Quality Engineering Technology or an A.A.S. in Manufacturing Engineering Technology with a quality assurance concentration.
 These programs essential procedures like testing, quality measurements and quality assurance.
 Some of these programs offer internships or apprenticeships for academic credit.

 Applicants to an associate's degree program in quality engineering must have a high school diploma or GED equivalent.
 Most programs also have proficiency or placement examinations and recommend that students have a solid background in math and the use of computers.

 In addition to general education requirements specific to each school, these associate's programs cover fundamental aspects of quality engineering, such as metrology and statistical analysis.
 Students are also required to take more specialized courses, which may include: